jerry-sarasan/testRepo/README.md

 # testRepo
-Test Repo for learning purposer
+Test Repo for learning purpose

+## Type of file
+This is a markdown file in the repository.